TheMisterOdd/ChessGame/README.md

 ### What is this is game?
 This is just a normal chess game.
 It has been written with slight variation of [my own "engine"](https://github.com/AlKiam/Insight), using only **C and OpenGL** and with other libraries.

 The goal of this project is not making "the best chess game ever", even though, making a game like this is a very beginner project (because I'm almost a beginner), I think.
-This game, has been done as a hobby for practising OpenGL and mt skills using C and Data Oriented Desing.
+This game, has been done as a hobby for practising OpenGL and my skills using C and Data Oriented Desing.

 It is a lightweight chess game, that should run on every PC nowadays.